-10 For legislative text, see Massachusetts Acts of 2016 (2016).
+11 For legislative text, see Massachusetts Acts of 2016 (2016).

-11 See Munnell, Hou, and Webb (2014).
+12 See Munnell, Hou, and Webb (2014).

-12 About 60 percent of Massachusetts homeowners ages 65+ own their home free and clear (U.S. Census Bureau, American Housing Survey, 2015).
+13 About 60 percent of Massachusetts homeowners ages 65+ own their home free and clear (U.S. Census Bureau, American Housing Survey, 2015).

-13 The calculations assume no mortgage on the property.
+14 The calculations assume no mortgage on the property.
 The amount of equity remaining is sensitive to the tax rate, the interest rate and home price changes.
 Our estimates are based on projections using a fixed property tax rate of 1.02 percent, constant 0.5 percent per year increase in real home value, and a 2.5 percent real interest rate on deferred taxes.
 Using actual housing appreciation in MA and 30-year Treasury rates between 1976 and 2016 results in similar levels of equity remaining after 35-40 years of participation.

-14 See AARP (2014) and Age Wave (2015).
+15 See AARP (2014) and Age Wave (2015).

-15 For example, a 1998 AARP report found that just 20 percent of people who were eligible for property tax relief programs knew they existed.
+16 For example, a 1998 AARP report found that just 20 percent of people who were eligible for property tax relief programs knew they existed.
 But even of those that knew of the programs, just 1.4 percent participated.

-16 This estimate was derived using Oregon Department of Revenue (2009), Oregon Legislative Revenue Office (2001); and authors' calculations from U.S. Census Bureau, American Community Survey, 1960-2008.
+17 This estimate was derived using Oregon Department of Revenue (2009), Oregon Legislative Revenue Office (2001); and authors' calculations from U.S. Census Bureau, American Community Survey, 1960-2008.

-17 The NRRI predicts that, without using their home equity, 61 percent of homeowners ages 55-59 will be at risk in retirement.
+18 The NRRI predicts that, without using their home equity, 61 percent of homeowners ages 55-59 will be at risk in retirement.
 Half of those have a strong bequest motive and are assumed not to participate in the program.
 All of those with no bequest motive and half of those with a weak bequest motive are assumed to participate, which yields the estimate of a 20-percent participation rate.
 The assumption on bequest motives is based on data from the Survey of Consumer Finances (2016).

-18 The projection assumes a population growth pattern that follows University of Massachusetts Donahue Institute (2015) population projections for the short term and SSA Trustees Report (2017) for the long term, a home-appreciation rate of 0.5 percent in real terms, a 2-percent state borrowing rate in real terms, a 7-percent debt-to-GSP ratio (a stable ratio from 2011 to 2016) in the absence of the program, and a 2.1-percent growth rate for GSP.
+19 The projection assumes a population growth pattern that follows University of Massachusetts Donahue Institute (2015) population projections for the short term and SSA Trustees Report (2017) for the long term, a home-appreciation rate of 0.5 percent in real terms, a 2-percent state borrowing rate in real terms, a 14-percent debt-to-GSP ratio (the most recent year available) in the absence of the program, and a 2.1-percent growth rate for GSP.

-19 The size of the revolving loan fund could be reduced by around 10 percent by restricting deferrals to the first million dollars in assessed value (Authors' calculations using U.S. Census Bureau, American Community Survey, 2015).
+20 The size of the revolving loan fund could be reduced by around 10 percent by restricting deferrals and accumulated interest to the first million dollars in assessed value (Authors' calculations using U.S. Census Bureau, American Community Survey, 2015, calculations assume participants have paid off their mortgage).

-20 The intent of this provision is to discourage people from buying a more expensive house due to the ability to defer the property taxes.
+21 The intent of this provision is to discourage people from buying a more expensive house due to the ability to defer the property taxes.
 An exemption could be added to allow people to downsize.

-21 The legislation enacting the deferral program will need to provide that the lien continues during the deferral period.
+22 The legislation enacting the deferral program will need to provide that the lien continues during the deferral period.
 Under existing law, the lien disappears if foreclosure proceedings are not commenced within a specific period after the tax is due.